justsomeon123/TkIDE/README.md

 # TkIDE  Version 1.5.5

+# Disclaimers
+- ## WARNING: TkIDE is a work in progress project.
+I am not responsible for any damage done to your computer.
 ## Included features

 ### All new syntax highlighting
 - Disabled by default - go to theme.json and copy values in "old" and put that into the main part json